Temiloluwa16/boundtoread/README.md

-# 📚 Bound to Read
+# 📚 Bound to Read - Backend

-**Bound to Read** is a web application designed for book lovers who want a personalized library experience.
-Users can get recommendations based on their favorite books or recent reads.
-The project is built using **Next.js** for the frontend and **Express.js** for the backend.
+The **Bound to Read** backend is designed to provide a robust API for the frontend application.
+The backend is built using **Express.js** and is responsible for handling data storage, user authentication, and providing recommendations.

 ---

 ## ✨ Features

-- **📖 Personalized Library**: Users can keep track of books they've read or are currently reading.
-- **🔍 Recommendations**: Get book recommendations based on your favorite books or recent reads.
-- **🔒 User Authentication**: Secure login and signup for personalized user experience.
+- **🔒 User Authentication**: Secure login and signup functionality.
+- **🔍 Recommendations API**: Provides book recommendations based on user preferences.
+- **📚 Book Management**: Manage books that users have read or wish to read.

 ---

 ## 🛠 Tech Stack

-- **Frontend**: Next.js
 - **Backend**: Express.js
 - **Database**: MongoDB (or other preferred databases)
-- **Styling**: Tailwind CSS
-- **Animations**: Framer Motion
-- **More**: more stacks to be added as the project is under development
+- **More**: Additional technologies will be added as the project progresses.

 ---